GrantS2S/website/content/integrations/parcelninja/_fulfillment.md

 ---
 title: "Raise Fulfillments"
-subtitle: "Once an order has been raised in your ERP / Accounting system, fulfill your order with Parcelninja"
+subtitle: "Once an order has been successfully raised in your ERP or accounting system, Parcelninja can be automatically notified to deliver."
 imageDestop: "/images/a04.png"
 imageDestopWidth: "1007"
 imageMobile: "/images/a004.png"